mesosphere/dcos-docs-site/pages/services/nifi/0.5.0-1.9.2/troubleshooting/debugging/index.md

   ```

-If we want to go back and fix the deployment of that node, we can simply force the Scheduler to treat it as a pending operation again:
+If you want to go back and fix the deployment of that node, you can force the Scheduler to treat it as a pending operation again:

   ```shell
   dcos plan restart deploy {{ model.serviceName }}-phase node-394:[node]